KIT GitLab Runner - KGR

 Specify the tag of the runner in tags

-sequence if you need to specify the runner to be used (more on that in section below):
+sequence if you need to specify the runner to be used:

 Variables